Thais smile through gritted teeth for China's tourists

 Raising revenue from tourism is a government priority to compensate for weak exports, said Colonel Sansern Kaewkamnerd, the country's deputy government spokesman.

-Thailand, therefore, has to tolerate bad behavior for the sake of its vital tourist industry, he said.
+Thailand, therefore, has to tolerate bad behaviour for the sake of its vital tourist industry, he said.

 "We have to endure because having tourists is better than having no tourists at all," Sansern told Reuters.
 "Our exports are dependent on the economic situations of other countries.
 So we are focusing on tourism.
 This is something we can control."